David Anderson, Baron Anderson of Ipswich: Academic and charitable interests

 Since 2000 Anderson has at various times been a trustee or a member of the advisory/editorial board of legal and educational institutions including the Centre of European Law at the Dickson Poon School of Law, the British Association for Central and Eastern Europe, the UCL School of Slavonic and East European Studies, the Slynn Foundation, the British Institute of International and Comparative Law and the European Human Rights Law Review.
-He is the author of two editions of References to the European Court, the second co-written with Marie Demetriou, and of various articles in legal journals including Public Law, New Journal of European Criminal Law and the European Human Rights Law Review.
-He has also written for publications including The Times, The Daily Telegraph, The Evening Standard, Prospect and The House, and reviews books for the Literary Review.
+He is the author of two editions of References to the European Court, the second co-written with Marie Demetriou, and of various articles in legal journals including Public Law, New Journal of European Criminal Law, the European Human Rights Law Review and the European Convention of Human Rights Law Review.
+He has also written for publications including The Times, The Daily Telegraph, The Evening Standard, Prospect and The House, and is an occasional book reviewer for the Literary Review.
 Anderson has been since 1999 a visiting professor at King's College London and is a former General Editor of the OUP's Oxford European Union Law Library.
 Having lectured widely on EU law and human rights in central and eastern Europe in the decade after the fall of the Berlin Wall, he was appointed between 2000 and 2004 by the secretary general of the Council of Europe to monitor and report to the Committee of Ministers on the freedom of the media in Russia, Ukraine, Georgia and Turkey.

+Recent lectures, some published also in academic or professional journals, include The Fly in the China Shop, The Lords and the Law, National Security Law, Writing a Constitution, National Security and Human Rights, Parliament and the Rule of Law and The ECHR - News from London and Strasbourg.

 Since July 2019 Anderson has chaired Inter Mediate, a charity founded by Jonathan Powell which works discreetly at the highest political levels to support complex negotiations and conflict resolution.
-Since Powell's appointment as the UK's National Security Adviser in December 2024, Inter Mediate's Executive Director has been Claire Hajaj.
 Anderson also chairs the advisory board of the UCL European Institute.
 He is a member of the Advisory Council of Transparency International UK and the Council of the cross-party law reform charity, JUSTICE.
-He was elected in 2024 as an Honorary Fellow of Downing College, Cambridge.
+He was elected in 2024 as an Honorary Fellow of Downing College, Cambridge, where he sits on the advisory committee of the Battcock Institute.